Sensitivity analysis of the perturbed utility stochastic traffic equilibrium: Introduction

-Many existing additive random utility (ARUM, \cite{mcfadden_econometric_1981}) route choice models impose simplifying assumptions that reduce the complexity of sensitivity analysis.
-For example, the application of path-based route choice models often only considers a subset of pre-generated paths~\citep{vovsha_link-nested_1998,duncan2020path}, which may lead to bias, also in the sensitivity analysis.
-In addition, ARUM route choice models predict, by design, a strictly positive choice probability for every path alternative in the choice set.
-Hence, the predicted probability vector is always interior in the probability simplex, which allows simple implicit function-based sensitivity analysis methods to be applied~\citep{tobin1988sensitivity}.

-In contrast, this paper studies sensitivity analysis in a more general setting, where all paths in the complete network are considered, and zero flows on irrelevant parts of the network are allowed.
-We consider sensitivity analysis for both the cases of flow-independent and flow-dependent link costs.
-The first main contribution of this paper is Theorem \ref{thm:jacobian}, which gives a computationally efficient analytical expression for the sensitivity of optimal link flows with respect to the parameters in the flow-independent link cost functions.
-We then extend the analytical sensitivity analysis to the flow-dependent case in Theorem \ref{prop:jacobian_equilibrium_cost}, our second main contribution.
-This result applies to the sensitivity analysis of traffic equilibrium.
-Notably, our analytical sensitivity expressions hold for the whole PURC model family under similar differentiability conditions as in~\cite{patriksson_sensitivity_2004}.
+We set up the PURC model and the perturbed utility stochastic traffic equilibrium model in Section \ref{sec:PURC}.
+Our theoretical results are presented in Section \ref{sec:theoretical_results}.
+Section \ref{sec:numerical} illustrates the use of our theoretical results in numerical examples using toy networks.
+We present a prediction of equilibrium link flow patterns following changes in network parameters, without needing to resolve for equilibrium.
+We also show how sensitivity results can assist in the uncertainty analysis of prediction outputs when there is uncertainty about network parameters.
 A particular finding, illustrated with examples, is that some pairs of paths can be complements in the PURC model.
-This contradicts a result in a previous paper in this journal; we point out and correct the error.
+This contradicts a result in a previous paper in this journal.
+Although it is not a focus of this paper, we take the opportunity to point out and correct the error.
+Finally, Section \ref{sec:large_scale} applies our main results using a real-world network.
+Section \ref{sec:conclusion} concludes.
+The following section provides a literature review.

-We illustrate our theoretical results in a prediction of equilibrium link flow patterns following changes in network parameters while avoiding having to resolve for equilibrium.
-We also show how sensitivity results can assist in the uncertainty analysis of prediction outputs when there are uncertainties in network parameters.